Greg Hire

 2018/19

-During the off-season, Perth managed to re-sign star Bryce Cotton (three-year deal), while also adding Nick Kay and Mitch Norton (both via Illawarra), two-time champion Tom Jervis (via Brisbane) and new import Terrico White.
-This resulted in the exits of Lucas Walker, Jarrod Kenny and Dexter Kernich-Drew who would all sign to play with Cairns.
-Perth’s final roster move was elevating four-year development player Rhys Vague to the full-time roster.
+During the off-season, Perth re-signed star Bryce Cotton (three-year deal), while also adding Nick Kay and Mitch Norton (both via Illawarra), former Wildcats big man Tom Jervis (via Brisbane), and new import Terrico White (via Turkey).
+This led to the departures of Lucas Walker, Jarrod Kenny, and Dexter Kernich-Drew, who all signed with Cairns.

-The team travelled to the United States for two pre-season games against NBA team’s Utah Jazz and Denver Nuggets, where they were handed a 130–72 loss to the Jazz in their first match.
-Coach Trevor Gleeson cited this loss as the catalyst to the season’s success.
+The team traveled to the United States for two pre-season games against NBA teams Utah Jazz and Denver Nuggets.
+They suffered a heavy (130–72) loss to the Jazz in their first match, which Coach Trevor Gleeson cited as the catalyst for the season’s success.
+In their second game, they narrowly lost (96–88) to the Denver Nuggets, gaining valuable experience that set the tone for the season.

-Hire averaged 1.9 points, 2.9 rebounds, and 0.8 assists and retired as one of only 16 players in NBL history to have won four titles.
+Hire retired following the 2018-19 season as one of only 16 players in NBL history to have won four titles, solidifying his place as a key figure in Perth’s dynasty.

 Dan Boyce is a die-hard Sydney Kings fan who grew up in Melbourne during the roaring 90's of Australian Basketball and spent far too much time collecting Futera NBL Basketball cards.